 Administrative Responsibilities:

 I was the Director of the Coordinated Care Service at Children’s Hospital, Boston.
 As Director of CCS, I supervised a busy inpatient and outpatient program which cared for more than 1,000 children per year with complex medical issues and developmental disabilities.
 I helped develop a curriculum to teach residents about the care of children with special needs.
-While at Children’s Hospital, I was the Principle Investigator of a complicated research protocol to treat children with Smith-Lemli-Opitz syndrome.
-I was one of two attendings in the Down Syndrome Program, along with Dr Allen Crocker, a nationally recognized DS expert.
+While at Children’s Hospital, I was the Principal Investigator of a complicated research protocol to treat children with Smith-Lemli-Opitz syndrome.
+I was one of two attendings in the Down Syndrome Program, along with the late Dr Allen Crocker, a nationally recognized DS expert.

-2001-present In early 2001, I moved to Denver, and assumed the directorship of the Special Care Clinic at Children’s Hospital Colorado.
-The Special Care Clinic cares for over 4800 children with special health care needs and genetic disorders.
+2001-present In 2001, I moved to Denver, and assumed the directorship of the Special Care Clinic at Children’s Hospital Colorado.
+The Special Care Clinic currently cares for over 4800 children with special health care needs and genetic disorders.
 We provide both primary and consultative care to children from CO, as well as all surrounding states.

 2007-present A diagnosis-based clinic was started in November, 2007.
 The clinic is devoted to the care of children with Skeletal Dysplasias, and is a multidisciplinary clinic with myself, Leah Rowe, a genetic counselor, Dr Nancy Miller of Orthopedics, and Dr Joyce Olesyk of Rehabilitation Medicine.
 It is held once a month, and is the only clinic for individuals with Skeletal Dysplasia in this part of the country.
 I am the senior geneticist and complex care expert in this clinic.

+2016- present Medical Director of the Osteogenesis Imperfecta Clinic, a Multi-disciplinary Clinic for patients with OI which includes providers from Genetics (me), Endocrinology (Dr Maggie Chan), Orthopedics, Rehabilitation Medicine, Social Work and nursing.

 2019 through a generous donation from a philanthropist, I will be starting a new Center of Excellence for patients with Ehlers-Danlos syndrome, which will begin in the fall of 2019.